Skip to content

 Settings page with OAuth login

-A dedicated settings panel handles API connection, default model, thinking level, tool execution behaviour, and session management.
+A dedicated settings panel handles API keys, default model, thinking level, ToDo behaviour, file-mention indexing, and chat appearance.
 API keys are stored via VS Code's SecretStorage — never in settings.json.
 The same panel hosts OAuth sign-in for Anthropic Claude (Pro/Max), ChatGPT (Plus/Pro/Codex), GitHub Copilot, Gemini CLI, and Antigravity, with a manual paste-the-code fallback when the local OAuth callback can't be reached.

 Bundled web access and MCP